python-mode/python-mode/README.rst

     vim -u <path_to_pymode>/debug.vim

 And try to repeat your case.
-If no error occurs, seems like problem isnt in the plugin.
+If no error occurs, seems like problem isn't in the plugin.

 2. Type `:PymodeTroubleshooting`